nnnguyen2314/elotus-coding-challenge/README.md

 # Movies App (TMDB)

 A responsive React + TypeScript app that lists movies from The Movie Database (TMDB).
 It demonstrates a feature-first architecture, React Query for data fetching, Redux Toolkit + Thunk for UI state, React Context for search, React Router for navigation, and SCSS styling.
 Unit tests are provided with Testing Library + Jest.
-An e2e placeholder script is included.
+Playwright E2E tests are included.

 TMDB docs: https://developer.themoviedb.org/reference/intro/getting-started